ceph/ceph/doc/cephfs/fs-nfs-exports.rst

 .. code:: bash

-    $ MDS=1 MON=1 OSD=3 GANESHA=1 ../src/vstart.sh -n -d
+    $ MDS=1 MON=1 OSD=3 NFS=1 ../src/vstart.sh -n -d

-GANESHA: It denotes the number of ganesha clusters to be created.
+NFS: It denotes the number of NFS-Ganesha clusters to be created.

 Mount
 =====